 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your child’s doctor or get medical help if any of these side effects or any other side effects bother your child or do not go away:

-- Skin reactions are common with this drug.
+- Skin irritation is common with this drug.
 This includes burning, redness, scaling, stinging, or dry skin.
-Tell the doctor if your child has a skin reaction.
-Your child may need to use this drug less often or stop using it for a time.
+Call the doctor right away if your child has skin irritation that is severe, bothers your child, or does not go away.